 I have to figure out how to move forward – even when I don’t want to.

 It’s not easy.
 My world shattered when my son, David Glasser, who was a Phoenix Police Officer, was killed in the line of duty on May 18, 2016.
 Each day that followed was empty and the pain intensified each night.
 My mind wanted to focus on all of my broken dreams.
-The future I had expected was filled with fun and great times that were never going to happen.
-What I had lost created a huge hole in every hour of every day.
+The future I had expected was filled with fun and great times with Davey is never going to happen.
+What I had lost created a huge hole.

 And I wanted to stay there.
 That felt like the place I was supposed to be…..

 Until I looked at my little grand darlings, Davey’s son and daughter.
 They have their whole lives to live and their lives cannot be all about what they have lost.
 Their future is bright and full of possibilities and I need to be a positive, encouraging part of that future.

 I also looked at the rest of my family.
 We have all been left behind on this earth to accomplish what God has planned for us.
 We have a purpose.
 We’re not supposed to get lost in the dark places on this road and live there the rest of our short time on this planet.

 So it became one of my goals – don’t get stuck.

 It’s not easy, moving forward.
 As the list of things Davey is missing grows, so does the sadness of not having him here.
 As the years go by I lose more and more parts of him and it hurts.
 There are days when I don’t want to go forward because it’s just too much of a struggle.